 I credit Dick Ebersol for identifying the talent of Murphy and also of Joe Piscopo (the hardest working person there) and for keeping the show alive.
-Later he hired Billy Crystal and Marty Short to achieve that same end.
+Later he hired Billy Crystal, Christopher Guest and Marty Short to achieve that same end.
 And, truth be told again, I was thrilled to be in their company.
 Even after a show where I had nothing to do I could say, “I’m being paid to live in New York City and now and again I get to be on tv.”

 That, in the scheme of things, doesn’t suck.

 And now here I am back at 30 Rock with my teenage son and about to walk down the Red Carpet….

 The Red Carpet was like nothing I’d ever seen before.
 Except for glimpses on Entertainment Tonight, I had no idea what to expect.
 I handed a nice young woman our “special” credentials, she whispered my name to a guy with a dry erase board who then proceeded to write “Gary Kroeger” and show it to the row of photographers.